Frequently Asked Questions

 Mindfulness is a skill based in science and has been utilized by many centuries old cultures.
 The skills of mindfulness, help calm the mind and body in order to remain in the present moment without upset.
 It can help you to build awareness of your body, mind and spirit while becoming more centered and grounded.

 What is Solution Focused Brief Therapy?

 Solution Focused Brief Therapy is integrated through all the styles of treatment I use.
 It is focused on goals that you have set for yourself and jointly with your therapist.
 Aligned with specific tools to help you overcome obstacles or blocks that might be making it difficult to find a solution on your own.

 What should I expect in play therapy for children?

 Children need different types of interventions than adults.
 They often struggle to put words to their feelings and use play as a way to express what they want, need and feel.
 The therapist will engage in art activities, games, playing with sand trays to help children build the skills they need to address life's challenges.
 The primary caregiver will be expected to participate in some or all of the therapy sessions, depending on the needs of the child and the family.
 Even though the caregiver might be present, the focus of the work remains on the child.

 What is the fee for therapy?

-Sessions are $120 per hour for individuals and $150 for couples/family (minimum of $80 payment required).
+The initial assessment appointment is $175.
+Therapy Sessions are $150 per hour for individuals, couples/family (minimum of $80 payment required).
 I am paneled with Aetna, United Behavioral Health, Blue Cross Blue Shield of Kansas City, Ambetter and Missouri Medicaid.
 Please contact me to inquire further about using your health insurance benefits.
 I can also provide a superbill for you to submit to your insurance company for reimbursement as needed.